coq/coq/doc/sphinx/language/core/definitions.rst

    .. exn:: Nested proofs are discouraged and not allowed by default.
 This error probably means that you forgot to close the last "Proof." with "Qed." or "Defined.". \
             If you really intended to use nested proofs, you can do so by turning the "Nested Proofs Allowed" flag on.

-      You are asserting a new statement while already being in proof editing mode.
+      You are asserting a new statement when you're already in proof mode.
       This feature, called nested proofs, is disabled by default.
       To activate it, turn the :flag:`Nested Proofs Allowed` flag on.

 Proofs start with the keyword :cmd:`Proof`.
-Then Coq enters the proof editing mode until the proof is completed.
-In proof editing mode, the user primarily enters tactics, which are described in chapter :ref:`Tactics`.
-The user may also enter commands to manage the proof editing mode.
-They are described in Chapter :ref:`proofhandling`.
+Then Coq enters the proof mode until the proof is completed.
+In proof mode, the user primarily enters tactics (see :ref:`writing-proofs`).
+The user may also enter commands to manage the proof mode (see :ref:`proofhandling`).

-When the proof is complete, use the :cmd:`Qed` command so the kernel verifies the proof and adds it to the environment.
+When the proof is complete, use the :cmd:`Qed` command so the kernel verifies the proof and adds it to the global environment.

 .. note::

    #.
 Several statements can be simultaneously asserted provided the
       :flag:`Nested Proofs Allowed` flag was turned on.

    #.
-Not only other assertions but any vernacular command can be given
+Not only other assertions but any command can be given
       while in the process of proving a given assertion.
 In this case, the command is understood as if it would have been given before the statements still to be proved.
 Nonetheless, this practice is discouraged